idena-network/idena-docs/docs/iip/iip-7.md

 This change also removes the possibility of newbies bypassing their discriminated status by creating micro pools.

+It is necessary to keep track of both when delegations and undelegations occur separately because it is now possible to delegate to a different pool while still pending undelegation.

 The number of non-discriminated users from a pool is only decremented when an identity with voting powers leaves the pool or loses its validated status because there is not any other case where an identity that already has voting rights can lose them.

 It is not necessary to iterate over all delegators from a pool each time it votes on the blockchain.

 ### Backwards Compatibility

-The changes require a hard fork due to the voting consensus rules being modified.
+The changes require a hard fork due to the consensus rules being modified.

 ### Security Considerations